Why Early Dyslexia Screening Matters

 Reading research stresses that it’s important that students can read at grade level by the end of third grade.
 Why?
 Because that’s the point at which they begin reading to learn.
 Students who haven’t mastered reading itself by the culmination of third grade fall further and further behind their peers in all subjects.
 They simply can’t access the information they need to read to learn.

 Unfortunately, not all students are meeting this expectation by third grade due to a variety of developmental disabilities.
 One of these disabilities is dyslexia.
-Dyslexia is a neurobiological learning disorder that—if not identified early—can cause difficulty in learning to read or interpret words, letters, and other symbols.
+Dyslexia is a neurobiological learning issue that—if not identified early—can cause difficulty in learning to read or interpret words, letters, and other symbols.

 A 2010 report from the Annie E. Casey Foundation, Early Warning!
 Why Reading by the End of Third Grade Matters, reports that as much as half of the printed fourth grade curriculum is incomprehensible to students who read below a fourth grade level.
 Fourth grade is when the curriculum changes into the distinct and clearly defined domain areas that will grow into the science, mathematics, and social studies content students will encounter in middle school, high school, college, and careers.